 Once the office space and configuration needs are accounted for, taking accurate measurements of the space will make buying and installing cubicles easy and efficient.
 Accounting for the amount of space the cubicle will take up, including the height, will allow you to make the best use of the available space.

-Taking count of how many employees will need individual office space, how many small group areas, and how many conference areas the office requires will determine how many cubicles you will need.
-The more accurate the count, the fewer adjustments you’ll have to make later on.
+Chuck Wagner, a commercial office build out contractor, says “taking count of how many employees will need individual office space, how many small group areas, and how many conference areas the office requires will determine how many cubicles you will need.
+The more accurate the count, the fewer adjustments you’ll have to make later on.”

 You should also take into account the timeframe for delivery and installation.
 Some cubicle systems such as panels and room dividers simply require placement, but they are much more temporary than a glass partition system.
 Glass partition and benching cubicles will need more time to install, but they also create a more established feel in the office.

 Choosing a system that will account for growth and shifts in staffing is an essential consideration.
 As the economy is re-opening in the midst of the Coronavirus, there are shifts in staffing that see offices utilizing creative scheduling options and creating distance between staff in order to keep the employees safe.
 Cubicles allow for flexibility and growth depending on the company’s current and future needs.

 While it is tempting to shop around for used cubicles, you should consider buying them new.
 According to Cubicle by Design, “you spend less when you buy used cubicles, but over time you’d likely gain much more value from buying new cubicles.”
 Buying new cubicles ensures that they will be the perfect fit for your office.
 By customizing colors, textures, and graphics, you can make sure that they are an outward representation of the commitment your company has to its work and its clients.

 Take power source availability into consideration when buying cubicles